The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Discussion

-From the results in the paper, some comments can be made on the practical aspects of the more fundamental physics involved in radiation heat transfer.
-The validity of Kirchhoff’s law has long been the subject of debate \cite{Johnson2019,Robitaille2009} Kirchhoff’s law relates the emitting and absorbing abilities of a body.
-Simply, Kirchhoff’s can be stated by saying that the total hemispherical absorptivity of a material equals its total hemispherical emissivity, i.e. $\varepsilon = \alpha$.
-The debate is generally when this is true, and if it is true at all.
-The aim of this paper is not to go into the details of this issue; however, we have taken Kirchhoff’s law to be true in the assumption that all surfaces are diffuse grey bodies.
-This means it was assumed that the emissivity was independent of direction and wavelength.
-The unique properties of the selective coating mean it is far from a grey emitter, however the results have shown that using this assumption can provide excellent predictions for the radiated heat in the evacuated collector in this temperature regime.
-Practically, the temperatures tested are the expected operating temperatures of these devices.
+From the results in the article, some comments can be made on the practical aspects of the fundamental physics involved in radiation heat transfer in the coaxial geometry.
+Kirchhoff’s law is stated as the equality of the angular and spectral absorptivities, i.e., $\varepsilon_{\theta, \lambda} = \alpha_{\theta, \lambda}$, and debate has surrounded the equality of the total hemispherical absorptivities and emissivities \cite{Johnson2019, Robitaille2009}.
+The gray body approximation is a separate consideration.
+The results have shown that these assumptions in practice provide excellent predictions for the radiative heat transfer heat in the evacuated tubular collector in the temperature regime we have considered.